“Can I be charged with OWI if my car was on private property?”

 The Michigan Supreme Court ruled that it is illegal to operate a vehicle while intoxicated on private property if that property is capable of being reached by a motor vehicle.

 The game has changed in Michigan.
-The Michigan Supreme Court has ruled that a person driving a car while intoxicated, even on private property, can still be charged with Operating While Intoxicated if the area is “capable of being reached by a motor vehicle.”
-This ruling regarding OWI charges on private property is a stark difference between the state of the law before this truly expansive decision.
-Previously, the prosecutor could only charge an OWI for an offense on public property, or an area traveled or accessed by the public.
+The Michigan Supreme Court has ruled that a person driving a car while intoxicated, even on private property, can still be charged with Operating While Intoxicated (OWI) if the area is “capable of being reached by a motor vehicle.”
+This ruling regarding OWI charges on private property is a stark difference between the law before this truly expansive decision.
+Previously, the prosecutor could only charge an OWI for an offense on public property or an area traveled or accessed by the public.

-The law regarding OWI in Michigan, according to the statute, is that the area where the suspect’s vehicle was traveling must have been “generally accessible” to motor vehicles.
-Before this recent decision of the Michigan Supreme Court, multiple court decisions found that a car on private property was not being driven in an area “generally accessible” to motor vehicles.
+According to the OWI law in Michigan, the area where the suspect’s vehicle traveled must have been “generally accessible” to motor vehicles.
+Before this recent decision of the Michigan Supreme Court, multiple court decisions found that a car on private property was not operated in an area “generally accessible” to motor vehicles.

-Penalties for OWI or Impaired Driving can be pretty complex.
+Penalties for OWI or Impaired Driving on Private Property

 A suspended license, an injury or death, a child in the car, a prior felony record, and other factors can substantially increase these potential punishments.
 An OWI with a high bodily alcohol content (BAC) carries a maximum possible sentence of up to 180 days in jail.

-For some people, the loss of driving privileges is more problematic than a jail sentence.
+For some people, losing driving privileges is more problematic than a jail sentence.
 Some defendants convicted of OWI lose their driver’s license and go decades or longer before achieving license restoration.
 At least a jail sentence comes to an end.

-For a first offense OWI or a second offense that occurred greater than 7 years before, the time of the suspension is limited, and other factors determine whether a restricted license is possible or not.
+For a first-offense OWI or a second offense that occurred more than seven (7) years before, the time of the suspension is limited, and other factors determine whether a restricted license is possible or not.
 In some cases, a restricted license is prohibited for a time.
-In those situations where there are two convictions within 7 years or three within 10 years, the Michigan Department of State indefinitely revokes a person’s driver’s license.
+In those situations where there are two convictions within seven (7) years or three within ten years, the Michigan Department of State indefinitely revokes a person’s driver’s license.
 The only way to achieve license restoration following a revocation is to appeal the revocation to the Drivers Assessment and Appeal Division (DAAD) after a minimum of 1 year.
 This process is complex, and the odds are stacked against the petitioner.
-It takes years of experience, intensive preparation, and a track record of winning before a lawyer is in a position to win these DAAD hearings routinely.
+It takes years of experience, intensive preparation, and a track record of winning before a lawyer can win these DAAD hearings routinely.

 Michigan Criminal Defense Attorney

-OWI Charges in Michigan – Your Best Defense
+OWI Charges on Private Property in Michigan – Your Best Defense

 If you are charged with DUI or OWI in Michigan on private property or public property, you need aggressive and effective defense lawyers to ensure your fair treatment.
 We can help you avoid jail and avoid losing your driving privileges.
 Courts, like the Michigan Supreme Court, bend over backward to help prosecutors secure convictions.
 Only an elite group of OWI defense lawyers in Michigan would have the knowledge, reputation, and tenacity to stand up to harsh judges and get charges dismissed or reduced.